ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 across remote and local development environments.

 ### Pulling Remote Modules
-You can install modules that exist in Ballerina Central into your BALO cache in home directory through "pulling".
+You can install modules that exist in Ballerina Central into your BALO cache in the home directory via "pulling" them.
 Pulling a module discovers and downloads the module source and binaries from Ballerina Central and installs them into the BALO cache.